Younes1337/End2End-MLOps/README.md

 - Amazon EC2 ☁️ - cloud-based virtual machines for deployment.
 - Grafana 📈 - a monitoring and observability platform.
 - GitLab 🔧 - version control and continuous integration platform.
-- Amazon SageMaker 🏭 - a fully managed service for building, training, and deploying machine learning models.

 ## Architecture